zzMiao123/zzMiao123.github.io/_pages/about.md

 - *2020.09 - 2021.06*, <b>Minister of Secretariat</b>, Student Union of Zhiyuan College, Shanghai.
-  - Organized and led activities for the student union and inter-communication with sister schools.
+  - Led activities for the student union and interactions with sister schools.
 Handled commercial outreach and led press releases.

 <!--
 <div style="text-align: center;">